PrairieLearn/pl-oer-element-waveform/README.md

 ## `pl-waveform` element

-This element renders digital timing diagrams using [WaveDrom](https://wavedrom.com/) and allows students to fill in auto-gradable signals by toggling values via click or by entering their values.
+This element renders digital timing diagrams using the [WaveDrom library](https://wavedrom.com/) and allows students to fill in auto-gradable signals by toggling values via click or by entering their values.

 <img src="images/sampleWaveform.png" width="500">